galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 enough for the ToolFactory.
     - Compared to the more flexible manual Galaxy tool development software, there is far less to learn to get up to speed with a form driven, automated code generator in a tailored, readily deployed appliance.
-    - The cost of this convenience is that ToolFactory is limited to a limited subset of simple script and package wrappers.
+    - The cost of this convenience is that ToolFactory is limited to a subset of simple script and package wrappers.

 # 2. Getting your hands on a ToolFactory Appliance for some hands-on training.